John Hennessy (bishop)

-John Hennessy (August 20, 1825 – March 4, 1900) was a 19th-century Irish-born prelate of the Roman Catholic Church who served as bishop and archbishop in the United States.
-He served as bishop and then the first archbishop of the Archdiocese of Dubuque, Iowa, from 1866 to 1900.
+John Hennessy (August 20, 1825 – March 4, 1900) was a 19th-century Irish-born prelate of the Roman Catholic Church in the United States.
+He served as bishop and then as the first archbishop of the Archdiocese of Dubuque in Iowa from 1866 to 1900.

 Biography

 Early life and education

-John Hennessy was born August 20, 1825, in Bulgaden, County Limerick, Ireland.
-He was the oldest of twelve children born to William and Mary (Meaney) Hennessy.
-He studied for the priesthood initially at All Hallows College, Dublin then at St. Vincent's Seminary in Cape Girardeau, Missouri, and Carondelet Seminary near St. Louis.
+John Hennessy was born August 20, 1825, in Bulgaden, County Limerick, in Ireland.
+He was the oldest of twelve children born to William and Mary (Meaney) Hennessy; three of the children died during infancy.
+The Hennessys were a poor family, living in a cottage with a dirt floor.